-△ CAUTION: Removing a battery that is the sole power source for the computer can cause loss of information.
-To prevent loss of information, save your work and initiate Hibernation or shut down the computer through Windows before removing the battery.
+- ▲ CAUTION: Removing a battery that is the sole power source for the computer can cause loss of information.
+To prevent loss of information, save your work and initiate Hibernation or shut down the computer through Windows before removing the battery. - 1.
+Slide the battery release latch (1) to release the battery, and then pivot the battery (2) upward.